flexcompute/Flow360PythonClient/README.md

             },
             "linearIterations" : 15, # Number of linear iterations for the SA linear system "kappaMUSCL" : -1.0, # kappa for the muscle scheme, range from [-1, 1] with 1 being unstable.
+            "updateJacobianFrequency" : 4, # frequency at which to update the Jacobian "equationEvalFrequency" : 4, # frequency at which to evaluate the turbulence equation in loosely-coupled simulations
             "rotationCorrection" : false, # SARC model
             "DDES" : false # _true_ Enables DDES simulation
         }